Transformation requires trust.

 Professionally:

-20 years progressive responsibility, including Senior level leadership at Nationally Ranking Children’s Hospital
+20 years progressive responsibility, including senior level leadership at a nationally ranked children’s hospital

 Leading people and processes for multi-million dollar service areas with braided funding; insurance, contracts, grants and donors